aditen/hw-cs-sb-classifier/README.md

     - rotate / shift / scale
     - center crop for pre-processing comparisons?
     - Sheer?
-- Implement further data splits with semantic meaning (keeping out students, respectively classes in test set) once more data is labelled, maybe include some real samples in training and see if it is better
 - Open Set Experiments
     - Add background class
 - Distinguish basic and extended command exercises and see whether model is better when having limited class space